Madagascar: Early period

 Arab traders first reached the island between the 7th and 9th centuries, and introduced Islam and the Arabic script (adapted as sorabe for the Malagasy language).
-Indian Ocean trade along the northwestern coast of Madagascar came to be controlled by the Antalaotra, Muslim Swahili-speakers who had migrated to the region around the 10th century and intermarried with the locals, forming city-states such as Mahilaka and Irodo.
+Indian Ocean trade along Madagascar's Northwestern Coast came to be controlled by the Antalaotra, Muslim Swahili-speakers who had migrated to the region around the 10th century and intermarried with the locals, forming city-states such as Mahilaka and Irodo.

 A wave of Bantu-speaking migrants from southeastern Africa arrived around the year 1000.
-Around this time, zebu from South India were first brought, intermingling with sanga found in East Africa.
+Around this time, zebu cattle from South India were first brought, intermingling with sanga cattle found in East Africa.

 By 1100, all regions of Madagascar were inhabited, although the total population remained small.
-Societies organized at the behest of hasina (which later evolved to embody kingship) and competed with one another over the island's estuaries and bridgeheads, with oral histories describing bloody clashes and earlier settlers often pushed along the coast or inland.
+Societies, driven by hasina organized, after which they competed with one another over the island's estuaries and bridgeheads.
+Oral histories describe bloody clashes and earlier settlers were often pushed along the coast or inland.
 An Arab geographer wrote in 1224 that the island consisted of a great many towns and kingdoms, with kings making war on each other.
 Assisted by climate change, the peoples gradually transformed the island from dense forest to grassland for cultivation and zebu pastoralism.